 collect, canvass for, solicit or invite signatures or comments for the purpose of any petition, opinion poll or survey, or display or distribute any information for such a purpose.

-(2) In subsection (1) “polling place” does not include a polling place appointed under section 100(1)(c).
+(2) In subsection (1) polling place does not include a polling place appointed under section 100(1)(c).

 [Section 193 inserted by No. 58 of 1988 s.
 6.]